Fall arrest anchors

-As at September 2015 we also know that:
+However, since its publication, we also know that:

 - In response to this, Standards Australia held a fall arrest anchor forum in February 2015 to clarify the industry concerns with the Standard.
-No clear outcome was derived
+No clear outcome was derived.

-- There have been no known instances of a correctly installed and inspected anchor that complies with the strength requirements from AS/NZS 1891.4 failing during a fall arrest incident
+- There have been no known instances of a correctly installed and inspected anchor that complies with the strength requirements from AS/NZS 1891.4 failing during a fall arrest incident.

 Given the above, SafeWork NSW advice is: